Calgary Police Service

 Diversity Education is provided upon request to any community organization, group or protective service.
 These presentations consist of an overview of the Diversity Resources Team and the resources available for the community.
 Personal biases and stereotyping are examined in order to recognize the impact they can have on the work that we do.

-Hate Hurts is a diversity and hate/bias education program.
-The award-winning program was developed by the Calgary Police Service and offers one to three hour presentations for junior and senior high school students.
-This program provides schools with the skill development, information and resources needed to support an environment that actively addresses issues of hate, bias and discrimination and fosters safe spaces.
-The presentations help students to identify hate, bias and discrimination.
-It also gives them the skills to deal with these issues and to create spaces.
+The Diversity Resource Team and the Hate Crime Prevention Team offer one- to three-hour presentations for junior and senior high school students.
+The presentation provides schools with the skill development, information and resources needed to support an environment that actively addresses issues of hate, bias and discrimination.
+The presentations help students to identify hate, bias and discrimination, and gives them the skills to deal with these issues and foster safe spaces.

-These presentations are now used in schools across Alberta.
-For any questions, or to book a presentation in Calgary, please contact the Hate Hurts coordinator.
+For any questions, or to book a presentation in Calgary, contact:

 You and the Law